I retired early 5 years ago and this is the #1 biggest downside of my decision

 The loss of “social status” that comes with retiring early

 The “loss of social status” seems to have hit the early retiree particularly hard.
 Returning to a career paying north of $200,000 per year is admittedly a high bar, but for those who are no longer happy in retirement, making that attempt to pick up where they left off is worth serious consideration.
-There are countless cases in the FIRE (financial independence, retire early) community of people who stepped away from their careers only to return to work a few years later.
+The FIRE (financial independence, retire early) community is full of accounts from people who stepped away from their careers only to return a few years later.
+Those considering re-entry should also know that older workers face real headwinds: the AARP survey found that two-thirds of workers aged 50 and older believe it would be difficult to find a new job today, with age discrimination cited as the top barrier.

 Taking a multi-year break and then re-entering the labor force is not a failure.
 What is worth noting from the Reddit thread, though, is that telling people “I’m retired” invites constant boundary violations from friends and neighbors.
 To preserve a sense of professional identity without returning to full-time work, many early retirees adopt a vague “Consulting” or “Portfolio Management” label in casual conversation.